Mary Elizabeth Braddon: Acting

+Relationship with John Maxwell

-Braddon met John Maxwell (1824–1895), a publisher of periodicals, in April 1861 and moved in with him in 1861.
-However, Maxwell was already married to Mary Ann Crowley, with whom he had five children.
-While Maxwell and Braddon were living as husband and wife, Crowley was living with her family.
-In 1864, Maxwell tried to legitimize their relationship by telling the newspapers that they were legally married; "however, Richard Brinsley Knowles wrote to these papers, informing them that his sister-in-law and true wife of Maxwell was still living, thereby exposing Braddon's 'wife' status as a façade".
-Braddon acted as stepmother to his children until 1874, when Maxwell's wife died and they were able to get married at St. Bride's Church in Fleet Street.
-Braddon had six children by him: Gerald, Fanny, Francis, William, Winifred Rosalie, and Edward Herry Harrington.
+Braddon met John Maxwell (1824–1895), a publisher of periodicals, in April 1861 and moved in with him later that year.
+However, Maxwell was already married with five children to Mary Ann Crowley.
+Crowley lived with her family while Maxwell and Braddon lived as husband and wife.
+In 1864, Maxwell attempted to legitimize their relationship by telling the newspapers that they were legally married.
+However, Crowley's brother-in-law Richard Brinsley Knowles exposed Maxwell's lie by informing the papers that Crowley was alive.
+Crowley died in 1874, allowing Braddon and Maxwell to marry at St. Bride's Church on Fleet Street.

+Braddon acted as a stepmother to Maxwell and Crowley's five children, and had six additional children with Maxwell.
+Their names were Gerald, Fanny, Francis, William, Winifred Rosalie, and Edward Herry Harrington.